 Being more than just an aesthetic enhancement, curved annotations transform the way you present and interpret data.
 They allow you to move away from the rigidity of straight lines and let your narratives unfold in a more organic and engaging manner.

 Annotations are informative or descriptive elements that are added to charts, graphs, or other visual representations of data.
 Alongside descriptive titles, annotations are a key tool for helping viewers interpret a chart.

 Drawing attention to certain elements can make a graphic more informative and easier to read, in addition to proving useful context or clarifying your argument.

-When you have drastic changes in your data (like in the line chart above) or one or more outliers (like in the beeswarm plot below), viewers will naturally wonder what these data points represent.
+Annotations offer additional context or background information that can aid in the interpretation of the visualization.
+Whether you have drastic changes in your data (like in our line chart example above) or one or more outliers (like in the beeswarm plot below), viewers will naturally wonder what these data points represent.

 Once you’re in the story editor, click the small pen icon in the top-right corner of your chart to open the annotations panel.
 With this open, you can now click on any valid region of the chart to add an annotation.
-Annotations are anchored relative to the x-axis and y-axis position, so they will highlight the correct point even if the chart is displayed at a different size.
+Annotations are anchored relative to the X axis and Y axis position, so they will highlight the correct point even if the chart is displayed at a different size.

-You can add labels, blocks of text, connector lines and arrows, and further customize the styling in the annotations panel.
-Click on any existing annotation to select it, drag it around or edit its styles.
+You can add labels, blocks of text, connector lines, and arrows, and further customize the styling in the annotations panel.
+Click on any existing annotation to select it, drag it around, or edit its styles.

 Note: although we didn’t use it directly, our annotation system was partly inspired by an open-source system developed by the brilliant Susie Lu.
 Thanks Susie!